Who Killed Sara?: Viewership

 Upon its release, Who Killed Sara? claimed the number one spot for the most-streamed show for several weeks in the United States.
-On 21 April 2021, Netflix reported that the series has been seen by 55 million households during its first 28 days and went to become the most popular foreign show.
+On 21 April 2021, Netflix reported that the series has been seen by 55 million households during its first 28 days and went to become the most viewed foreign language show.

 Until March 2023, the show ranked #10 in the Netflix all-time hours watched list for Non-English TV with 266.43 million hours watched globally in the first 28 days.

 Critical response

 The series receive positive reviews from critics.
 On Rotten Tomatoes, the first season has an approval rating of 86% based on 7 reviews.

 Joel Keller of Decider, praised the series and recommends people stream it.
 He commented "has a few logic problems, but its overall vibe is energetic enough, with good performances, to keep viewers' attention".
 Daniel Hart from Ready Steady Cut, considered the show "a compelling, revenge-thirsty murder mystery".
-Mikel Zorrilla from Espinof commented considered the series "an entertaining thriller with the soul of a telenovela that mixes mystery, drama and eroticism." Ángel S. Harguindey wrote in an article that "subscription television has allowed Mexican soap operas to thrive in their expanded themes and this series is luxurious and liberal."
+Mikel Zorrilla from Espinof considered the series "an entertaining thriller with the soul of a telenovela that mixes mystery, drama and eroticism." Ángel S. Harguindey wrote in an article that "subscription television has allowed Mexican soap operas to thrive in their expanded themes and this series is luxurious and liberal."